JackHowa/ember-react-cheatsheet/docs/intro.md

 # How?

-This app is designed to provide practical examples for migrating from Ember.js to React.
+This app is designed to provide practical examples for migrating from Ember to React.
 Here’s how you can effectively navigate and utilize the examples provided within the app:

 ## Navigation Overview